 Patient cooperation during the treatment process can be difficult to attain.
 Treatment with anti-psychotic drugs can be unpleasant with well-documented side effects.
 These side effects can include weight gain which often puts patients at increased of diabetes, increased prolactin levels that can result in breast development for both sexes and lactation.
 Obstreperous is also a concern and a patient’s fertility can be affected.
 There is also an extreme stigma in wider society since most associate schizophrenia with the homeless and potentially dangerous due to high-profile bad outcomes like the incident on a bus in Manitoba in 2008 (BBC, 2017).

 Since paranoia is a common symptom of schizophrenia individuals in the prodromal phase of psychosis or full-blown psychosis are unlikely to want to engage with recording technology.
 Many delusions also revolve around the implantation of surveillance equipment in patients' bodies, which further complicates matters.
-A study published in 2021 asked high-risk individuals if they would use one of two recording methods, a phone app manuall.y recorded and a website where clips can be uploaded (Brederoo, 2021).
+A study published in 2021 asked high-risk individuals if they would use one of two recording methods, a phone app manually recorded and a website where clips can be uploaded (Brederoo, 2021).

 Table 1 % of Respondents Recording Preferences